Salo7a/COVID-19-Visualizer/README.md

 ![Or Not](Images/Screenshot_2.png)<br>
 Or Not.<br><br>
 ![Save](Images/Screenshot_514.png)<br><br>
 Saving Complete!
-Thank you for your time and for viewing our app. ~~and the full mark~~
+Thank you for your time and for viewing our app.